Collapse of the mean curvature flow for isoparametric submanifolds in non-compact symmetric spaces: Introduction

+{\bf Terminology.} In this paper, we shall call an isoparametric submanifold with flat section an {\it isoparametric submanifold} simply.

-The author has recently investigated the mean curvature flow having equifocal submanifolds (or their focal submanifolds) in a symmetric space of compact type as initial data and obtained the following facts.
+For a compact submanifold in a symmetric space $G/K$ of compact type, the isoparametricness is equivalent to the equifocality (see [HLO]).
+The author has recently investigated the mean curvature flows for an equifocal submanifold in a symmetric space of compact type and its focal submanifold, and obtained the following facts.

-{\bf Fact 3([Koi12]).} {\sl Let $M$ be an equifocal submanifold in a symmetric space $G/K$ of compact type.
+{\bf Fact 3([Koi10]).} {\sl Let $M$ be an equifocal submanifold in a symmetric space $G/K$ of compact type.
 Then the following statements ${\rm (i)}$ and ${\rm (ii)}$ hold:

-${\rm (i)}$ If $M$ is not minimal, then the mean curvature flow $M_t$ having $M$ as initial data collapses to a focal submanifold $F$ of $M$ in finite time.
-Furthermore, if $M$ is irreducible, the codimension of $M$ is geater than one and if the natural fibration $M$ onto $F$ is spherical, then $M_t$ has type I singularity.
+${\rm (i)}$ If $M$ is not minimal, then the mean curvature flow $M_t$ for $M$ collapses to a focal submanifold $F$ of $M$ in finite time.
+Furthermore, if $M$ is irreducible, if the codimension of $M$ is geater than one and if the natural fibration of $M$ onto $F$ is spherical, then $M_t$ has type I singularity.

 ${\rm (ii)}$ For any focal submanifold $F$ of $M$, the set of all parallel submanifolds of $M$ collapsing to $F$ along the mean curvature flow is a one-parameter $C^{\infty}$-family.}